 where each document $\vct{x}_i$ is associated with $M_i$ question-answer pairs (QA pairs).
 The model parameters $\vct \theta$ are found by minimizing the token-level negative log-likelihood:

 where $(\mathrm{softmax}(\vct z_t)[y_t])$ is the probability assigned to the correct token $y_t$.

 \myparagraph{Model evaluation.} In the DocVQA task, exact matches between the correct answer and the intended response cannot be used directly, as minor variations in formatting, punctuation, or tokenization would cause valid variations of the correct answers to be scored as wrong.
-For this reason, metrics such as the Average Normalized Levenshtein Similarity (ANLS) are used to account for minor variations in text answers while capturing semantic fidelity~\cite{biten2019scene}.
-The ANLS metric provides a robust assessment that smoothly captures minor by penalizing minor deviations, ensuring that semantically correct answers are still appropriately recognized.
-It is defined as
+Metrics such as the Average Normalized Levenshtein Similarity (ANLS) are used to account for minor variations in text answers while capturing semantic fidelity~\cite{biten2019scene}.
+The ANLS metric provides a robust assessment that penalizes minor deviations smoothly, ensuring that semantically correct answers are still appropriately recognized.
+It is defined as:

 where $\sum_{i=1}^{N} M_i$ is the number of question-answer pairs, and $s_{i,j}$ is the similarity score for the $j$-th QA pair of the $i$-th document, computed as: